abuehl/abuehl.github.io/_posts/2026-04-26-code-examples-from-an-app-using-modules.md

 It would have been possible to put all these classes into a single module unit, but the resulting file would have been too large.

-Remember: If you have a pointer to a class in a module M, you need to import M. This is a consequence of the attaching rules of modules.
+Remember: If you have a pointer (or reference) to a class in a module M, you need to import M. This is a consequence of the attaching rules of modules.

 Note that `Core.Main:UndoerImp` is an internal partition.
 Altough